emidelgo/phalcon-win-vc11/README.md

 2. Choose the ts (Thread Safe) or nts (Non Thread Safe) Zip Package (Depends from your downloaded PHP Environment) and extract it.
 3. Copy the extracted php_phalcon.dll in your php extension dir.
 4. Add "extension=php_phalcon.dll" to your php.ini (without quotes).
-5. Restart Php service (if already executing in FastCgi o IIS)
+5. Restart Php service (if already executing in FastCGI or IIS)

 How to build
 ======